nih-cfde/announcements/2021-11-29-announcements.md

 To register, visit https://hsc-unm.zoom.us/meeting/register/tJEpfuGqqTooG9DC2YjXf5ah72tBXPcOGLaS.

 ## CFDE Training Efforts
 Our planned CFDE Portal Demo has been postponed.
 Stay tuned here for and update soon.
-For December we have planned a UNIX for Cloud Computing session for **December 8th**, and our popular Intro to AWS workshop for **December 15th**.
+For December we have planned a two part Cloud Computing series with Introduction to UNIX session on **December 8th**, and our popular Intro to AWS workshop for **December 15th**.
 Check out our [Events Calendar](https://www.nih-cfde.org/events/) for details and registration availability.

 ## New RFC Open for Comment
 The [Use of Uberon for anatomy in the C2M2](https://docs.google.com/document/d/1x-KYUOvzO6NMiHqnl9G8JzakLcqJbkfG/edit)  RFC is now available for comment by the community until December 15th.
 Everyone in the community is invited to respond by leaving comments, critiques, and support at the link above.
 If there are no substantial objections to the RFC in that time, it will be adopted as a CFDE Best Practice.
 You can read more about our RFC process [here](https://docs.google.com/document/d/1masYhU6W_zgUWN1XWS8_f-KiSp1cTDdo4eZJWpsXyHQ/edit).